tiagosiebler/coinbase-api/README.md

 client.subscribe('futures_balance_summary', 'advTradeUserData');
 client.subscribe('user', 'advTradeUserData');

 /**
-  * Or send a more structured object with parameters, e.g. if parameters are required */ const tickerSubscribeRequst: WsTopicRequest = {
+ * Or send a more structured object with parameters, e.g. if parameters are required */ const tickerSubscribeRequst = {
   topic: 'ticker',
   /**
    * Anything in the payload will be merged into the subscribe "request",
    * allowing you to send misc parameters supported by the exchange (such as `product_ids: string[]`) */
   payload: {
     product_ids: ['ETH-USD', 'BTC-USD'],
   },